Drinking in Singapore: Your Guide to a Stress-Free Night Out

 A “public place” is anywhere the public has free access to.
 For a traveler, this typically means places like parks (e.g., East Coast Park), beaches (e.g., Sentosa), the void decks (open ground floors) of HDB apartment blocks, and even just walking along the street.
 It’s always safest to finish your drink inside a licensed venue or in your hotel room.

 • Liquor Control Zones (LCZs): You should also be aware of two designated areas, Geylang and Little India, which have stricter rules on weekends and public holidays.
-In these zones, stores must stop selling takeaway alcohol from 7:00 PM onwards.
-This is simply to maintain a peaceful environment in these bustling areas.
+These neighborhoods are vibrant, safe, and culturally rich places to visit for dinner, but stores here must stop selling takeaway alcohol earlier (from 7:00 PM onwards) to maintain a peaceful environment.

 • The Penalty: To ensure your trip is stress-free, it’s best to follow the rules.
 But for your information, first-time offenders caught drinking in public during restricted hours can face a fine of up to SGD$1,000.